-MLAX vs. DEN
+MLAX vs. Lafayette

 The 2012 Loyola squad set several program records and tied the NCAA Division I record for wins in a season with 18.
 The Greyhounds lost just a single game during the year, winning the ECAC regular-season and tournament championships en route to the national title.

 Toomey was named the 2012 recipient of the Morris Touchstone as the Division I Coach of the Year, and he earned his third ECAC Coach of the Year honor.

 During the year, the Greyhounds featured one of the most balanced teams in the nation, finishing fifth in scoring defense (7.51 goals allowed per game) and eighth in scoring offense (12.05).
 Loyola's transition game was also vaunted during the year, and the Greyhounds unit has been heralded as one of the nation's best for several seasons.